Is an engaging monthly newsletter part of your content strategy? If not, it should be!

 Is a newsletter right for you?

-If you’re a communications professional working at a university, an association, municipality, or public sector organization, your stakeholders represent a true community, bound by a shared connection to the organization.
-In short, these contacts have a strong interest in ongoing communication and newsletters are even more useful in these circumstances.
+If you’re a communications professional working at a university, an association, a municipality, or public sector organization, your stakeholders represent a true community, bound by a shared connection to the organization.
+In short, these contacts have a strong interest in ongoing communication and internal newsletters shared to members, stakeholders or staff only are even more useful in these circumstances.

 Newsletters are uniquely engaging too, because they can be personalized and interactive.
 Readers can customize their preferences, and interact with your content through surveys, polls, and social sharing.
 This kind of two-way communication fosters a sense of involvement and can reinforce relationships and drive ongoing engagement.